Use @app.task to expose Python functions to the frontend.

 action_

-for operations that take inputs, anddisplay_
+for operations that take inputs, and display_

 for those that simply show information.
-This makes your codebase easier to navigate and your UI more intuitive.
+This makes your codebase easier to navigate and your UI more intuitive.If you want to extend your app with custom endpoints or advanced features, see the FastAPI documentation.

-If you want to extend your app with custom endpoints or advanced features, see the FastAPI documentation.
+for those that simply show information.
+This makes your codebase easier to navigate and your UI more intuitive.If you want to extend your app with custom endpoints or advanced features, see the FastAPI documentation.